 How the Orthodox English Liturgy (the Book of Common Prayer) has come to us.

 We keep the Book of Common Prayer as a central part of our liturgy together with the *TRUE Hebrew feast services as handed down within the Orthodox Church of the Culdees.
 These festivals are lightly highlighted in the mainstream version.
-The Foreward in the 1928 BCP indicates that depending on the availability of ministers, as much festivals as can be added, should be.
+The Foreward in the 1928 BCP indicates that depending on the availability of ministers, as much festivals as can be done, should be.
+This provides for omitting services that aren’t in demand also.
 This article gives you a little history on where the Book of Common Prayer came from.